 Instead, ask: "What do you think about our new feature?"

-As long as you're asking the right questions at the right time and phrasing them correctly, you will be able to achieve your research objectives and get valuable insights that could help you with your next design decisions.
+As long as you're asking the right questions at the right time and phrasing them correctly, you will be able to achieve your research objectives and get valuable insights that could help you or your different stakeholders with the next design decisions.